-The Lifetime Financial Cost of Each Child
+The Lifetime Financial Cost of Having a Child

-2. Standard or Itemized Deductions
+1. Standard or Itemized Deductions

 - Special schooling, training, or therapy, including exercise programs recommended by qualified medical personnel